pa-0/TimeLimit-sf-mirror/README.md

 #Time_limit

-A windowed/full-screen countdown timer.
+A windowed / full-screen countdown timer.
 Colour changes are used as warnings.
+Can be used for time-tracking  of your speech, lecture or presentation.

-Appearance Colour/font/time limits can be changed by setting window and hot-keys.
+Colour / font / time limits can be changed using settings window and hot-keys.

 Available hot-keys:
 -------------------